Donald Cameron, Baron Cameron of Lochiel

-Donald Andrew John Cameron, Baron Cameron of Lochiel (born 26 November 1976), is a Scottish Conservative politician who served as Parliamentary Under-Secretary of State for Scotland from February to July 2024.
+Donald Andrew John Cameron of Lochiel, Baron Cameron of Lochiel (born 26 November 1976), is a Scottish Conservative politician who served as Parliamentary Under-Secretary of State for Scotland from February to July 2024.
 He was elected a Member of the Scottish Parliament for the electoral region of the Highlands and Islands in 2016, serving the Conservative Shadow Cabinet in various roles before his elevation to the House of Lords in 2024.

-Lord Cameron succeeded his father as the 28th Chief of Clan Cameron, in 2023.
+Cameron succeeded his father as the 28th Chief of Clan Cameron, in 2023.

 Early life and education

 Born in 1976 at St Mary's Hospital, London, to Donald Angus Cameron of Lochiel, later 27th Lochiel, and Lady Cecil Cameron, daughter of Peter Kerr, 12th Marquess of Lothian, he was educated at Harrow School.
 Cameron then went up to read modern history at Oriel College, Oxford, graduating MA with first-class honours.
 After receiving a Diploma in Law from City University, on the Bar Vocational Course, Cameron was called to the Bar at the Middle Temple in 2005.

 Cameron worked as an advocate for ten years before being elected to parliament and acted for a range of clients in public, agricultural and crofting law.